Teradata/product-help/Vantage-FAQ/FAQ.md

 - Seamless operationalization: Reuse process workflows from discovery to production.
 - Team collaboration: Share and reuse proven analytic processes, best practices, and results.

-#### What Vantage components are needed for Vantage Analyst?

-- Teradata Vantage with Advanced SQL Engine and Teradata Machine Learning and Graph Engines (analytic nodes)
-- AppCenter

 #### What is Console?

 The Console is an easy-to-use web interface for monitoring and managing as-a-service systems.
 There is no additional charge for the Console and all as-a-service deployment types and regions are supported.